smart-data-lake/getting-started/presentation/lecture_notes.md

 * on-prem or in the cloud

 * here we saw containerized locally
-* during development we often run the java directly using Intellij in Windows
+* during development, we often run the java directly using IntelliJ in Windows
 * in the cloud we have also various options:
   - jar in Databricks
   - Containers in Kubernetes (AKS)